 Arsenic (As) is a metalloid well known for its toxicity to human and animals.
 Exposure to excessive As causes numerous diseases, such as cancers, diabetes, cardio vascular disease and developmental disorders (Abdul et al., 2015).
 In south and southeast Asia, millions of people have suffered from As poisoning due to elevated levels of As in the drinking water (Brammer & Ravenscroft, 2009).
 In these regions, As-laden groundwater has been extracted to irrigate rice crops, resulting in the elevation of As in the soil and rice grain (Meharg & Rahman, 2003; Dittmar et al., 2010).
 Rice is the staple food for approximately half of the world population, for which rice consumption constitutes a major dietary source of inorganic As (Kile et al., 2007; Li et al., 2011).

 Compared with other cereal crops, paddy rice is about 10 fold more efficient at accumulating As (Williams et al., 2007).
 This is caused by the mobilization of arsenite [As(III)] in flooded paddy soil (Xu et al., 2008) and the highly efficient uptake of As(III) by the silicon (Si) pathway in rice (Ma et al., 2008).
 Due to the similarity in the physiochemical properties between arsenous acid and silicic acid, the rice Si transporters Lsi1 and Lsi2 are able to transport As(III) as well (Ma et al., 2008).
-Lsi1 and Lsi2 act as the influx and efflux transporters, respectively, which are polarly localized on the distal and proximal sides of both exodermis and endodermis in rice roots and form an one-way transport system (Ma et al., 2006, 2007).
+Lsi1 and Lsi2 act as the influx and efflux transporters, respectively, which are polarly localized on the distal and proximal sides of both exodermis and endodermis in rice roots and form a one-way transport system (Ma et al., 2006, 2007).
 This localization pattern facilitates the transport of the substrates such as Si(OH)4 and As(III) through the Casparian bands into the stele for xylem loading.

 Lsi1 (OsNIP2;1) belongs to the Nodulin 26-like membrane intrinsic proteins (NIPs) subfamily of the major intrinsic protein (MIP or aquaporin) super family (Perez Di Giorgio et al., 2014).
 Aquaporins are passive transporters which allow small neutral molecules such as water, glycerol and urea to pass the channel following the osmotic or concentration gradient.
 All aquaporin proteins share a highly conserved structure with six alpha-helical hydrophobic helices, five inter-helical loops and two additional membrane-embedded domains, namely two NPA (Asn-Pro-Ala) boxes in loop B and E, and an ar/R (aromatic/arginine) filter (Forrest & Bhave, 2007; Ludewig & Dynowski, 2009).
 The two NPAs are important for water permeability (Benga, 2012; Kosinska Eriksson et al., 2013) whereas the ar/R constriction region is the narrowest point of the entire channel which determines the selectivity by size exclusion.
 While almost all NIP aquaporins in rice have the identical two NPA motifs (except for OsNIP3;1 which carries a NPV and a NPS), the ar/R compositions are different.